pingcap/docs/dev/faq/tidb-in-kubernetes.md

 ## How to modify time zone settings？

-The time zone in component containers of the TiDB cluster deployed in the Kubernetes cluster is UTC by default.
-To modify time zone settings, perform the following steps:
+The default time zone setting for each component container of a TiDB cluster in Kubernetes is UTC.
+To modify this setting, take the steps below based on your cluster status:

 * If it is the first time you deploy the cluster: